decretist/Dissertation/Chapter3/chapter3.md

 #### Omnibonus or Omnebene

-Omnibonus or Omnebene (d.1185) composed an abbreviation (*summa*? abridged version?) of the *Decretum* in the 1150s.[^o] The basis for the claim that Omnebene was a student of Gratian is an entry for the year 1130 in the chronicle of Norman monk Robert of Torigni (†1186)
+Omnibonus or Omnebene (d.1185) composed an adaptation or transformation of the *Decretum* in the 1150s.[^18] The basis for the claim that Omnebene was a student of Gratian is an entry for the year 1130 in the chronicle of Norman monk Robert of Torigni (†1186)

 > *Gratianus episcopus Clusinus coadunavit decreta valde utilia ex decretis, canonibus, doctoribus, legibus Romanis, sufficientia ad